cymo93/JourneyBoard/docs/TECHNICAL_DEBT_AND_IMPROVEMENTS.md

 ### **AI Enhancements**

 -   **Real-time AI Suggestions**: Instead of clicking a button, the AI could proactively offer suggestions as a user adds activities.
--   **Image Generation**: Instead of fetching images from Pexels, use a generative image model (like `gemini-2.0-flash-preview-image-generation`) to create a unique cover image for each trip based on its title and locations.
+-   **Image Generation**: Use a generative image model (like `gemini-2.0-flash-preview-image-generation`) to create unique cover images for each trip based on its title and locations.
 -   **Itinerary Optimization**: Create an AI flow that can review a user's entire plan and suggest optimizations (e.g., "The museum you planned for Tuesday is closed that day, I suggest moving it to Wednesday.").
 This would require the AI to have access to tools that can check real-world data like opening hours.
 -   **Multi-Modal Input**: Allow users to upload a photo of a landmark and have the AI identify it and suggest related activities.
 -   **Smart Recommendations**: AI-powered suggestions for restaurants, attractions, and activities based on user preferences and location.